intersystems-community/Reports-widgets-documentation/README.md

 Articles – is Summary which sum m_CountArticles_sum group by MonthYear.

-Bar chart with Articles in Show Values, posts_lang in Clustering.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Line chart with Articles in Show Values, posts_lang in Clustering.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Table
-_Numeric representation of the chart_

 Crosstab with m_CountArticles_sum in summarys, Post_date in Rows and posts_lang in Columns.
-Fulter: to display only last 6 months.
+Fulter: to display only last 6 months and not display current month.

 ### Questions line chart
 _Questions shows how many new questions were published per month_

-Questions – is Summary which sum m_CountQuestions _sum group by MonthYear.
+Questions – is Summary which sum m_CountQuestions_sum group by MonthYear.

-Bar chart with Questions in Show Values, posts_lang in Clustering.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Line chart with Questions in Show Values, posts_lang in Clustering.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Table
-_Numeric representation of the chart_

-Crosstab with m_CountQuestions _sum in summarys, Post_date in Rows and posts_lang in Columns.
-Fulter: to display only last 6 months.
+Crosstab with m_CountQuestions_sum in summarys, Post_date in Rows and posts_lang in Columns.
+Fulter: to display only last 6 months and not display current month.

+## List 9
 ### Announcements line chart
 _Announcements shows how many new Announcements were published per month_

 Announcements – is Summary which sum m_CountAnnouncement_sum group by MonthYear.

-Bar chart with Announcements in Show Values, posts_lang in Clustering.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Line chart with Announcements in Show Values, posts_lang in Clustering.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Table
-_Numeric representation of the chart_

 Crosstab with m_CountAnnouncement_sum in summarys, Post_date in Rows and posts_lang in Columns.
-Fulter: to display only last 6 months.
+Fulter: to display only last 6 months and not display current month.

 ### Discussions line chart
 _Discussions shows how many new discussions were published per month_

 Discussions – is Summary which sum m_CountDiscussion_sum group by MonthYear.

-Bar chart with Discussions in Show Values, posts_lang in Clustering.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Line chart with Discussions in Show Values, posts_lang in Clustering.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Table
-_Numeric representation of the chart_

 Crosstab with m_CountDiscussions_sum in summarys, Post_date in Rows and posts_lang in Columns.
-Fulter: to display only last 6 months.
+Fulter: to display only last 6 months and not display current month.

+## List 10
+### Questions Situation pie chart
+_This chart shows the distribution of the total number of questions into 3 categories: answer accepted, answer received and no answer._

+Question_situation - is Summary on m_CountQuestions_sum group by QuestionType

+Pie chart with Question_situation in Show Values.
+Fulter: not to display current month.

+### Questions over time bar chart
+_This chart shows the distribution of question status over the past 6 months._

+Bar chart Questions summary in Show Values and QuestionType in Series.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

-## List 9
+## List 11
 Views have another datasours – IRIS directly.
+Querry have the filter not to show data for current month.

 **New_Views_monthly** – summary which sum Delta group by Date, special function – for each month.
 This is the equivalent of m_count_sum measures in the first datasours.
 **posts_lang** - formula to convert database post langs names displayed in report.